Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-The third \ac{HPOD} mode, the real and imaginary components of which are shown in figures~\ref{fig:HPOD_Modes}e and~\ref{fig:HPOD_Modes}f, have a similar structure to the sixth and eight \ac{POD} modes, shown in figures~\ref{fig:POD_Modes}f and~\ref{fig:POD_Modes}h, respectively.
-Namely, antisymmetric streamwise velocity regions and symmetric transverse velocity regions of alternating sign in the streamwise direction, with a shorter wavelength than the first \ac{HPOD} mode and the first two \ac{POD} modes.
-The fourth \ac{HPOD} mode, the real and imaginary components of which are shown in figures~\ref{fig:HPOD_Modes}g and~\ref{fig:HPOD_Modes}h, have a similar structure to the ninth and tenth \ac{POD} modes, shown in figures~\ref{fig:POD_Modes}i and~\ref{fig:POD_Modes}j, respectively.
-The streamwise components of these modes feature symmetrical ovular regions of alternating sign in the streamwise direction in the near wake becoming V-shaped structures around $x/D=2$, while the transverse components feature antisymmetric regions of alternating sign in the streamwise direction.
+The third \ac{HPOD} mode, the real and imaginary components of which are shown in figures~\ref{fig:HPOD_Modes}e and~\ref{fig:HPOD_Modes}f, respectively, has a similar structure to the sixth and eighth \ac{POD} modes, shown in figures~\ref{fig:POD_Modes}f and~\ref{fig:POD_Modes}h, respectively.
+Specifically, it exhibits antisymmetric streamwise velocity regions and symmetric transverse velocity regions of alternating sign along the streamwise direction, with a shorter wavelength than the first \ac{HPOD} mode and the first two \ac{POD} modes.
+The fourth \ac{HPOD} mode, the real and imaginary components of which are shown in figures~\ref{fig:HPOD_Modes}g and~\ref{fig:HPOD_Modes}h, has a similar structure to the ninth and tenth \ac{POD} modes, shown in figures~\ref{fig:POD_Modes}i and~\ref{fig:POD_Modes}j, respectively.
+The streamwise component of this mode features symmetric ovular regions of alternating sign in the streamwise direction in the near wake, becoming V-shaped structures around $x/D = 2$, while the transverse component features antisymmetric regions of alternating sign in the streamwise direction.